RithikaAkula/iraitechsite/README.md

     6. **Sample Postman request:**
         - https://www.getpostman.com/collections/efa4b9f2107e3ebbd872

-3. **Template: Solve problems**
+3. **Template: Solve problem**
     1. **Endpoint:** /api/v1/calculate/
     2. **Input:**
-        - x and n for problem 1
+        - x and n values for problem 1
-        - x, y, a, b for problem 3
     3. **Output:**
         - result
+    4. **Authentication:**:
+        - only users with valid csrftoken can access the page.

+***Notes:***
+- *Please use Postman calls for testing the register and login features*
+- *Go to endpoint http://127.0.0.1:9000/api/v1/calculate/ directly to view working frontend template of problem 1 (I have not created frontend templates for other features.)*